 But how does the divorce process change when there is a prenup?

-The standard divorce procedure in BC
+The standard divorce procedure in Alberta

 - One spouse files a petition for a divorce

 - If there is no response after 20 days, the divorce proceeds as uncontested

 - The couple settles key aspects like division of property, spousal support, child support, child custody – often using mediation or arbitration from a lawyer

 - If the couple cannot reach an agreement, it will go to trial and be settled in court

 The presence of a prenuptial agreement can simplify and speed up the normal flow of events as many of the main decisions have already been made.